Computer Mouse Shoulder Pain: Why It Happens and How to Finally Get Relief

 A standard flat mouse forces your forearm into a pronated (palm-down) position.
 That twist travels up through the elbow and into the shoulder, keeping muscles subtly engaged even during light cursor movement.

-Vertical mice rotate your hand into a handshake position, which means the forearm stays neutral and your shoulder can relax.
+Vertical mice rotate your hand into a handshake position, and a marble mouse can offer a similar ergonomic alternative, which means the forearm stays neutral and your shoulder can relax.
 Users often notice reduced tension in the first few days of switching.
+If you are comparing options, this overview of benefits of a centred mouse can help you decide whether a centered device fits your workflow better than a side-mounted mouse.

 Trackball mice and centered mouse designs go further.
 Instead of moving your whole arm across a mousepad, you move a ball with your thumb or fingers.
-Your arm stays still.
-The Contour Design RollerMouse takes this concept even further by placing the roller bar directly in front of your keyboard, which means your arm never reaches outward at all.
-Both arms stay close to your body, and shoulder muscles stay close to neutral the entire workday.
+Your arm stays still, which can keep the shoulder joint and upper shoulder muscles under less load.
+The takes this concept further by placing cursor control directly in front of your keyboard, which means your arm never reaches outward at all.
+Both arms stay close to your body, creating a more balanced movement pattern through the workday.

 Move More, Strain Less

-No ergonomic tool works in isolation if you're sitting still for 4-hour stretches.
+No ergonomic tool works in isolation if you’re sitting still for hours in the same position during prolonged computer use.
 Frequent movement breaks are essential for recovery.
 Try the 20-20-20 rule adapted for posture: every 20 minutes, spend 20 seconds rolling your shoulders, stretching your neck, and resetting your posture.

 Targeted strengthening exercises also help.
-A physical therapist can prescribe specific rotator cuff and mid-back exercises that restore muscle balance and support better shoulder mechanics at your desk.
-Core endurance work, planks, dead bugs, seated stability exercises, reduces postural slouching and takes load off the shoulders during long work sessions.
+A physical therapist can prescribe targeted exercises, such as rotator cuff work with a resistance band, that restore muscle balance and support better shoulder mechanics at your desk.
+Specific movements can also exercise upper back muscles and neck muscles to improve support around the shoulders.
+Core endurance work, planks, dead bugs, seated stability exercises, reduces postural slouching and takes load off the shoulders during long work sessions, and activities like racket sports can help condition the upper back over time.

 Who This Is and Isn't For

-These fixes work best if your shoulder pain is RSI-related: gradual onset, tied to computer use, and aggravated by long work sessions.
-If you're experiencing sudden, sharp, or severe shoulder pain, weakness in the arm, or pain that doesn't ease with rest, consult a healthcare professional before making any changes to your setup.
+These fixes work best if your shoulder pain is RSI-related: gradual onset, tied to computer use, and aggravated by long work sessions, though established mouse shoulder may need more than setup changes alone.
+If you’re experiencing sudden, sharp, or severe shoulder pain, weakness in the arm, or pain that doesn’t ease with rest, consult a healthcare professional before making any changes to your setup; acute cases should be assessed promptly, and sports medicine or physiotherapy input may be appropriate for persistent or activity-related symptoms.

 Action step: Start with one change today.
-Adjust your monitor height, try a 5-minute shoulder stretch between meetings, or explore the Contour Design Unimouse if you've never tried an ergonomic mouse designed around keeping your shoulder neutral.
+Adjust your monitor height, try a 5-minute shoulder stretch between meetings, or review ergonomic fit options like the Unimouse collection if you've never tried an adjustable ergonomic mouse designed to keep your shoulder neutral.
 Small, consistent changes compound into real, lasting relief.

 Conclusion